 Lambda Chi Chapter

-True Blue Accreditation Status: Does Not Meet Expectations
+True Blue Accreditation Status: True Blue Chapter - Exceeds Expectations

 Click here for additional GPA information